DaleOrders/AWS-Study-Notes/README.md

 #### 1.11.1.1.
 Elastic File System Explained

 EFS runs inside a VPC.
-Inside EFS you create file systems and these use POSIX permissions.
+Inside EFS you create file systems and these use POSIX permissions (standard fro interoperability that is used in linux).
 EFS is made available inside a VPC via mount targets.
 Mount targets have IP addresses taken from the IP address range of the subnet they're inside.
 For HA, you need to make sure that you put mount targets in each AZ the system runs in.